Scott Curtis

 — U.S. Attorney's Office Award citation, EDNY

-Most recently, Curtis has worked on the national Opioid Task Force in concert with the U.S. Attorney’s Office in New Jersey, the FBI, the DEA, the IRS, Homeland Security, and associated agencies investigating multi-ethnic criminal groups conspiring to perpetrate wide-ranging schemes from insurance fraud to selling prescription drugs on the black market.
-He has possessed a “Secret” security clearance from the U.S. government since 1986, and in December, 2022, his Secret clearance was renewed in conjunction with contract work with the Department of Justice.
+Most recently, Curtis has worked on the national Opioid Task Force in concert with the U.S. Attorney’s Office in New Jersey, the FBI, the DEA, the IRS, Homeland Security, and associated agencies investigating multi-ethnic criminal groups conspiring to perpetrate wide-ranging schemes from insurance fraud to selling prescription drugs on the black market and deadly fentanyl.
+He has possessed a “Top Secret” security clearance from the U.S. government since 1986, and in December, 2022, his Top Secret clearance was renewed in conjunction with contract work for the Department of Justice.

 WEST POINT GRADUATE